-7.24 It will be appreciated that the justification for the CPO in relation to the Strategic Planning Framework as outlined above, of necessity relate to and make the case in relation to economic development, as well as planning policy issues - not least because a significant part of the planning framework is directed towards securing economic development.
+7.24 It will be appreciated that the justification for the CPO in relation to the Strategic Planning Framework as outlined above, of necessity relates to and makes the case in relation to economic development, as well as planning policy issues - not least because a significant part of the strategic planning framework is directed towards securing economic development.
+It will be further noted that the Phase 2 extension is intended to consolidate and take advantage of the environmental and infrastructure improvements delivered as part of Phase 1.
 The next section of the Statement of Reasons however will set out the case for economic development, first in its broader context and then specifically in relation to the Industrial Estate.